 Alternate build with single carbon filter

-Alternatively you can use a single 20x20x5 filter with MERV13+ (This is MERV16) with bonus carbon for odor reduction.
+Alternatively, you can use a single 20x20x5 filter with MERV13+ (This one is MERV16) with bonus carbon for odor reduction.
 Always focus on MERV rating first to remove particulate from the air.
 You tape this filter flush to the back of the box fan, air flow arrow pointing into the back of the fan (intake).

 Portable Rechargeable filters for your vehicle

 Check out this rechargeable battery powered DIY air filter build that uses a camping fan and round HEPA filter.
 It works very well for clearing the air in a small space like a car or van, or just to keep nearby to supply cleaner air in any space.

 If you are running activated carbon or similar air cleaners for odors and chemicals, using them at low speeds gives the air longer residence time so more effective at absorbing the stuff.
 So, preferably 2 of them at low speed than one at peak speed.
 This would also reduce sound levels.

 Sometimes we need to bring our own air filters. #BYOHEPA These portable solutions will not clean ent…